ObsidianLabs/eos-studio-docs/source/contracts/dgoods/quickstart.rst

 Transfer
 -------------------------------------------

-The owner of NFTs can transfer it to another account using ``transfernft`` action and specifying the tokens to transfer by their ``dgood_id``.
+The owner of NFTs can transfer it to another account using :cpp:func:`dgoods::transfernft` action and specifying the tokens to transfer by their ``dgood_id``.

 .. code-block:: js